How to Grow Your Business & get Clients Through Pinterest

 I Pin to these Boards regularly, and always Pin my original content to them.
 I also use Tailwind to schedule to these group Boards.

 There's a-whole-nother blog post for this one > How to Design Kickass Pinterest Graphics

 Phew!
 That was a long one today.
 But I hope you got through it, because by using these simple strategies you’ll definitely start to see your Pinterest grow, which means (drumroll please) More website traffic!

 Pinterest is a Search Engine, not social media, so you need to use SEO.

-Optimize your profile by updating your name, bio and picture.
+Optimize your profile by updating your name, bio and picture and featured board.

 Optimise for SEO by creating relevant Boards and adding Keyword Descriptions to your Boards and your Pins.

 Always remember, what would my ideal client be Pinning?

 Pin all of your original content, and Pin other people's content if you need to.

 Join active group Boards and Pin to those